 1. Write your 30-60 second personal introduction (aka as an elevator speech).
 For assistance, download an introductory speech template.

-2. Complete the online registration form (including uploading your personal introduction) before the deadline on Friday, February 21.
+2. Complete the online registration form (including uploading your personal introduction) before the deadline on this fall.

 Space is limited and registrations will be taken on a first-come, first-served basis.

 - I’m kinda shy.
 May I go with a friend to just watch?
 Yes- if it’s OK with your professor who may be requiring it.
 Just complete the online registration form and let us know who you’ll be coming with.
 Then shadow your outgoing friend to watch how the process works.
 You may even want to give it a try before the hour is over.

 - How many people will I talk with?
 You’ll talk with up to five alumni or professionals in ten-minute sessions.
 You will also have the opportunity to talk to whomever you want at the optional reception at 5:00 pm.
 During the first hour, a signal will alert you when it’s time to move to the next table to begin a new conversation.

 - Who are the participating professionals?
 Will I talk with people in my major?
 The professionals include local alumni, members of the Alumni Board who live across the US, and GC employees – all who have extensive networks.
 Even if you don’t talk with anyone directly involved in your field, they may still be able to connect you with relevant professionals they know, and they will definitely be able to offer you general job search advice.